 NH – The U.S. Marshals – NH Joint Fugitive Task Force is very

-pleased to announce that “Fugitive of the Week,” Jason Lee Brewer was
+pleased to announce the arrest of another “Fugitive of the Week” today

-years-of-age, was last known to be transient in the Strafford County
+was last known to be transient living somewhere along the border of New

-investigation, Mr. Brewer was featured as the “Fugitive of the Week” on
+Arbuckle had been featured as the “Fugitive of the Week” on September

 Information, the Manchester Ink Link, The Rochester & Lebanon Voice and